raulpool/Restaurant-Review-Website/README.md

 In order to run the application properly WAMP,LAMP, or MAMP needs to be installed in the computer.
 I wasn't sure how to include my database, and the professor had stated that he didn't want the database as well!

+Had to upload as a ZIP file due to the nature of its size and the fact that GitHub has a 100 file limit.